TNDIGITALMARK/522f48ed-1e2c-4fab-8b1f-03bcb7892df9/PERIOD_CALENDAR_README.md

 ## Overview

-A comprehensive period tracking and calendar system integrated into the Bloom wellness dashboard.
+A comprehensive period tracking and calendar system integrated into the rooted wellness dashboard.
 This feature enables users to:

 - **Track menstrual cycles** with automatic phase calculations
 - **View cycle insights** with personalized recommendations